Client

 Problem statement

 Home Improvement journeys are often long and complex.
-There is a huge choice of products.
-DIY skills and knowledge vary greatly from customer to customer and most projects require a number of different tasks that need to be completed.
+There is a huge choice of products requiring different skills and knowledge to install.

 Objectives